-Because of potential conflicts of interest in instances where the allegations involve the Locally Designated Official, the Locally Designated Official's supervisor, or the Chancellor, a report should be filed with the Senior Vice President-Business and Finance in the Office of the President.
+If you feel there is a potential conflict, for example where the allegations involve the Locally Designated Official, the Locally Designated Official's supervisor, or the Chancellor, a report should be filed with the Systemwide Locally Designated Official in the Office of the President.

-12. What if I don't want to report my allegations to the university, but do want to let someone know?
+13. What if I don't want to report my allegations to the University, but I do want to let someone know?

-A preliminary investigation will be conducted and you may be contacted for an interview.
-The preliminary investigation will determine if a full investigation should be undertaken and by whom.
+A preliminary inquiry will be conducted and you may be contacted for further information.
+The preliminary inquiry will determine if a full investigation should be undertaken and by whom.

 Sometimes employees blow the whistle about things that aren't improper governmental activities, but are personnel, labor relations or management issues.
-Employees also sometimes report violations of university policy that aren't improper governmental activities, unless the violations constitute gross mismanagement or waste.
-The preliminary investigation assesses whether or not there appears to be an improper governmental activity.
+Employees also sometimes report violations of University policy that aren't improper governmental activities, unless the violations are serious or substantial.
+The preliminary inquiry assesses whether or not there appears to be an improper governmental activity.
 However, just because an investigation is not launched doesn't mean that the complaint won't be looked into.
 It might be referred to Human Resources or some other office for review rather than investigation.

 You can provide as much factual information and evidence as possible in order to allow the investigation to proceed.
 However, don't obtain any evidence for which you do not have a right of access and don't do your own investigation-leave that to the experts!
 You should be prepared to be interviewed by the investigators and provide all the information you know about the allegations.

-You generally have the right to be informed of the disposition of your disclosure and the findings of any investigation, although there might be overriding legal or public interest reasons not to do so.
+You generally have the right to be informed of the disposition of your disclosure and the findings of any investigation, although there might be overriding legal or public interest reasons that would preclude that.
 However, any action taken against an employee as a consequence of the findings of the investigation may be personal and confidential, in which case, it cannot be disclosed.

 19. The Whistleblower Policy is long and detailed and I want to properly file a whistleblower report.
 Where do I go for help?